DelphiWorlds/HowTo/Solutions/AddSDKFrameworks/ReadMe.md

    <img src="../../Screenshots/AddFrameworkItem.png" alt="logo" height="300"><br>
    Note that this screenshot is just using CoreBluetooth **as an example**.
 Ensure you enter the correct name for the desired framework.

+5. Repeat steps 3-4 for any additional frameworks
-5. Click the Update Local File Cache button.
+6. Click the Update Local File Cache button.
 Respond to any overwrite prompts by clicking: Yes To All.
-6. Make sure you click Save once it is done, so that the SDK framework entries are updated.
+7. Make sure you click Save once it is done, so that the SDK framework entries are updated.

 Now you’ll be able to build your iOS/macOS project against the framework you’ve added.